ualberta-rcg/python-cluster/_episodes/arrays.md

 Writing job scripts isn't exactly the most rewarding experience.
 This is particularly true when you are writing many almost identical job scripts.

-Luckily Slurm has a solution for this: job arrays.
+Luckily Slurm has a solution for this: **job arrays**.

 How it works:
-* You specify in you script an array of indices that you want to use to parameterize your job.
+* You specify in you script an array of integer indices that you want to use to parameterize some sub-jobs.
   Some examples:
   ~~~
   #SBATCH --array=0-7